• +971551792927

 5. Nuclear Medicine Imaging

-Nuclear imaging focuses on functional assessment rather than structural detail.
+Nuclear medicine emphasizes functional assessment rather than detailed anatomy.

-• Renal scintigraphy (MAG3 or DTPA) to evaluate perfusion, drainage, and differential renal function; useful in distinguishing rejection from obstruction
+• Renal scintigraphy (MAG3 or DTPA): Evaluates perfusion, drainage, and differential renal function; useful for distinguishing rejection from obstruction

-• FDG PET/CT to detect infection, inflammatory activity, or post-transplant malignancies
+• FDG PET/CT: Detects infection, inflammation, or post-transplant malignancies

 • Provides functional information to guide management when structural imaging is inconclusive